Are You Getting the Most Out of Your Transactional Documents?

 Document Design Best Practices

-- Utilize white space: Include all important information, but don’t overwhelm customers with too much text.
+- Utilize white space: Include all the important information, but don’t overwhelm customers with too much text.
 White space helps customers better retain information.

 - Don’t waste space: Every single inch of a customer document is valuable; don’t waste any space by repeating messages.